cabforum/smime/SBR.md

    4. Apply the validation rules relevant to the Registration Scheme as specified in [Appendix B](#appendix-b---registration-schemes).

 e. __Certificate Field:__ `subject:givenName` (2.5.4.42) and/or `subject:surname` (2.5.4.4)
    __Contents:__ If present, the `subject:givenName` field and `subject:surname` field MUST contain a natural person Subject’s name as verified under [Section 3.2.4](#324-authentication-of-individual-identity).
+Subjects with a single legal name SHALL provide the name in the `subject:surname` attribute.
+The `subject:givenName` and/or `subject:surname` MUST NOT be present if the `subject:pseudonym` is present.

 f. __Certificate Field:__ `subject:pseudonym` (2.5.4.65)
-   __Contents:__ The pseudonym attribute MUST NOT be present if the givenName and/or surname attribute are present.
+   __Contents:__ The `subject:pseudonym` MUST NOT be present if the `subject:givenName` and/or `subject:surname` are present.
 If present, the `subject:pseudonym` field field MUST be verified according to [Section 3.2.4](#324-authentication-of-individual-identity).

 g. __Certificate Field:__ `subject:serialNumber` (2.5.4.5)
    __Contents:__ If present, the `subject:serialNumber` MAY be used to contain an identifier assigned by the CA or RA to identify and/or to disambiguate the Subscriber.